ffxwrld/testownik/README.md

 # Testownik

 Testownik is a desktop application designed for learning and testing through custom question banks.
 It focuses on efficiency and memory retention by enforcing repeated correct answers for questions you get wrong.
+You can download it on [Releases page](https://github.com/ffxwrld/testownik/releases).

 ## Features